 Your child is eligible to participate in a research study involving children who have had a cardiac arrest.
 A cardiac arrest occurs when a child's heart stops for a period of time.
-Children often do not wake up right away after their hearts are restarted because of injury to the brain during cardiac arrest.
+Children often do not wake up right away after their hearts are restarted.
+This is because of injury to the brain during cardiac arrest.

-The goal of this study is to find out if, and how, controlling childrens' temperatures by cooling their body in the days after cardiac arrest can help the brain recover.
+The goal of this study is to find out if cooling children's bodies for longer durations than are used in clinical practice can help the brain recover after cardiac arrest.
 Doctors do not yet know how best, or how long, to control temperatures in children after cardiac arrest.
 Current guidelines recommend controlling temperature for 3-5 days.
-Controlling temperature may involve cooling or just preventing fever for the first two days.
+The guidelines also say that controlling temperature may involve cooling or just preventing fever for the first two days.

-This study compares cooling children for shorter or longer lengths of time, or just preventing fever, to learn if any are better.
+This study compares cooling children for shorter or longer lengths of time to try to learn what duration is best.
 In this study children are cooled for different lengths of time or their temperature is kept normal to prevent fever.
-The length of cooling for each child is chosen by a computer mostly by chance, like by flipping a coin.
-Other than how long the temperature is controlled, children in the study get the same care for cardiac arrest as children not in the study.
+The length of cooling for each child is chosen by a computer mostly by chance, like flipping a coin.
+Except for the management of body temperature, children in this study will get the same care for cardiac arrest as children not in the study.
 All children who have had cardiac arrest are treated in the pediatric intensive care unit (PICU).

-If your child participates in this study, your child will be assigned to a length of cooling or fever prevention in the PICU.
+If your child participates in this study, the study will assign your child a length of cooling or fever prevention in the PICU.
+The temperature and duration your child is assigned may be different from what your child's doctor would do if your child was not in this study.
 While in the hospital, the study team will follow along with the PICU doctors and nurses caring for your child.
 Information about your child will be collected from the medical record.
 Many children with cardiac arrest survive and recover.
 Sadly, some do not.
 While some children who survive get all better, others are not able to do all the things that other children their age can do.
-The study team will contact you periodically over a year to see how well your child is doing after going home from the hospital.
+The study team will contact you from time to time over a year to see how well your child is doing.
 We also ask that children have a follow up visit with the study team after about one year.
 At this visit we will ask more questions about life at home and your child's recovery.
-There will also be a doctor's examination by a neurologist.
-Participation in the study ends after the one year visit.
+A neurologist will examine your child.
+You and your child are done with the study after the one year visit.